-Although the ceramic capacitor has been used for many years as a leaded device, it is surface mount capacitors, SMT capacitors where its properties enable the very small capacitor sizes to be achieved while still retaining high levels of performance.
-As a result, countless billions of these ceramic capacitors known as MLCCs as a result of their construction are used each year.
+Although ceramic capacitors have been used for many years as leaded electronic components in very many electronic circuit designs, it is as surface mount capacitors, SMTs where their properties enable the very small capacitor sizes to be achieved while still retaining high levels of performance and ccapacitance.

 Ceramic capacitors, both as leaded devices and surface mount capacitors are available for values ranging from a few picofarads right up to values of just below 1µF.
 However it is as surface mount components where there largest use occurs.

 Ceramic capacitor basics